JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7925 days**.

-And here is a just a random fact -  **The name "Tonka" trucks was named after Lake Minnetonka located in Minnesota.
-Tonka means "great" in Sioux**.
+And here is a just a random fact -  **January is named for the Roman god Janus.
+Janus was a temple god who could look forward and backward at the same time**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)